datacarpentry/datacarpentry.github.io/_posts/2016-12-05-hand-crafted-databases.md

 field sample collection expedition, for example).
 In R,
 [dplyr works directly with SQLite](https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html) so you can write queries in native dplyr syntax.
-In python, I've had good success with the [sqlite3 library](https://docs.python.org/2/library/sqlite3.html).
+In Python, I've had good success with the [sqlite3 library](https://docs.python.org/2/library/sqlite3.html).